High-revisit altimetry space infrastructure

 A demonstrator for a start, and then a constellation

-Initially, a demonstrator of 2 nanosatellites will be launched to validate scientific, technology and commercial assumptions.
-Then we expect to launch a constellation of 10 nanosatellites to be extended to 80 nanosatellites.
-This would span over a decade to extend coverage – by shrinking intertracks, and increase revisit rates.
+First, a demonstrator of 2 nanosatellites will be launched to validate scientific, technological, and commercial assumptions.
+Afterward, we expect to launch a constellation of 10 nanosatellites to be extended to 80 nanosatellites.
+The extension of coverage would span over a decade by shrinking inner tracks and increasing revisit rates.

 Inland water level measurement stations made global and affordable